jmnr/canary/README.md

 - [ ] Use Cookies to restrict tweet deletion to the browser from which the tweet was originally created (in progress)

-Cookies are being handled server-side, written and read through the header of the HTTP request.
+*Cookies are being handled server-side, written and read through the header of the HTTP request.
 We are using randomly-generated userIds to attach an identity to each clap.
-This then determines who can delete a clap.
+This then determines who can delete a clap.*

 ### Step 4

 - [x] Move Tweets to Redis

-Claps are
+*Claps are now stored in a Redis database.*

 ### Step 5

-- [ ] Deploy to Heroku
+- [ ] Deploy to Heroku (in progress)

+*Canary is hosted on Heroku, and can be found [here](http://canaryapp.herokuapp.com)

 ### Step 6

 - [x] Add real-time updates of tweets

+*Right now claps appear on the timeline as they are posted.
+We have started looked at socket.io and hope to eventually use this for more efficient real time updates.*

 ### Stretch goals

 - [ ] Hash tag functionality

+*We hope to make it possible for Canary users to filter their claps by hash tag.*

 ##How can you run Canary?